Featured image for SUMP Famagusta

 This area is a well-known tourist destination where certain lines of the public transport system run more frequently to accommodate the incoming tourists.

 The study area comprises four municipalities and six communities.
-The district has a population of approximately 50,000 inhabitants spread over 10 villages, with notable urban sprawl and subsequent car dependency.
+The district has a population of approximately 50,000 inhabitants spread over 10 communities, with notable urban sprawl and subsequent car dependency.

 This is reflected in the number of vehicles per thousand inhabitants, as well as in the modal split, which suggest that 80% of trips are made by individual motorised transport and only 8% by public transport.